Deploy the VM-Series Firewall from Google Cloud Platform

 - Specify instance metadata.
 The optionsBootstrap BucketandInterface Swapaffect the initial configuration the first time the VM-Series firewall boots.

-- Bootstrap Bucket(Optional)—If you plan to use a bootstrap file, enter the name of a storage bucket with the bootstrap configuration described in Bootstrap Package.
+- Bootstrap Bucket(Optional)—If you plan to use a bootstrap file, enter the name of a storage bucket with the bootstrap configuration described in Minimum System Requirements for the VM-Series Firewall on Google Cloud Platforms.

 - Interface Swap(Optional)—Swap the Management interface (eth0) and the first dataplane interface (eth1) at deployment time.
 Interface swap is only necessary when you deploy the VM-Series firewall behind Google Cloud Platform HTTP(S) Load Balancing.
 For details, see Management Interface Swap for Google Cloud Platform Load Balancing.